Before explaining the concepts involved, here is an important idea:

 Exothermic chemical reactions will have a negative ΔH and endothermic reactions have a positive ΔH.
 The reason for the sign convention has to do with chemistry's viewpoint of the system and the surroundings.

 What all this means is that EACH formation reaction has an enthalpy change value associated with it.
-(Notice I discuss enthalpy changes, since absolute enthalpy values cannot be measured.)
+(Notice I discuss enthalpy changes, since absolute enthalpy values for a given substance cannot be measured.)
 For example, here is the formation reaction for carbon dioxide:

 The product(s) have some unknown absolute enthalpy value (call it H2) and the reactant(s) have another value (also unknown), called H1.
 Even though those two values cannot be measured, we can measure the difference (H2 minus H1 is called ΔH) in an experiment using a calorimeter.